applecrumble123/Multi-LoRA-Merging/README.md

 Running any of the training scipts will save the base model (Gemma-2B), the LoRA model and the PEFT merged model in pytorch.
 A validation check also shows if the saved model has LoRA parameters.
 For the PEFT merged model, it is normal if the LoRA parameters do not exist as the LoRA parameters have been merged directly into the base model’s weights during the merging process.

+## Combining the LoRA module into the base model
+Run the "combine_general_qa_lora_and_base.py" to combine the medical General QA module with the base model

+Run the "combine_medical_qa_lora_and_base.py" to combine the medical Medical QA model with the base model

+Run the "combine_autoregressive_qa_lora_and_base.py" to combine the medical autoregressive model with the base model

+Run the "combine_general_qa_lora_and_medical_autoregressive.py" to combine the General QA LoRA module and Medical Autoregressive LoRA Module with the base model
 ## Evaluating